fogbender/b2b-saaskit/src/content/setup/production.md

 #### PropelAuth GitHub OAuth (optional)

-1. In the sidebar, select "Configuration" - "Social Logins", and click on "Sign in with GitHub".
+1. In the sidebar, select "Configuration" - "Signup / Login", and click on "Sign in with GitHub".

 1. Locate "Authorized redirect URIs", this URL is going to be used in the next step.